informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

       * If environmental data, [EDGI's Federal Environmental Database Priority List](https://docs.google.com/spreadsheets/d/1ZHUKy0fmG6AfOYmRFrdAfXsvHWtQojrjwMHU1va7k_A/edit?gid=1202364901#gid=1202364901)
       * [ICPSR's DataLumos Archive](https://datalumos.org/)
       * If you have prior knowledge in the area of research data, any other relevant third-party public data repositories
 4. If dataset has not been found in any of the above data rescue efforts, add metadata about the dataset as a new line in the Dataset Archiving sheet of the [WashU Data Rescue Tracker](https://app.smartsheet.com/sheets/h5xJW8m5v6xPX5w2qx8f2qqg7CW9xXr3r3qcQhq1).
-Fill out as many of the fields identified in the red "Required Metadata" as possible, but at minimum provide the Agency, Title of Dataset, and URL.
+Fill out as many of the fields row as possible, but at minimum provide the Agency, Title of Dataset, and URL.
-5. In the "File Transfer Checklist", place an "N" in the "Data Downloaded" column.
-Place any relevant notes in the "Notes for WashU Data Rescue Coordinator" column.
+5. In the "Data Downloaded" column place an "N".
+Place any relevant notes in the "Final Notes" column.
 6. If you choose to continue with the harvesting, description, and organization of the added dataset, proceed to track 3, task 1 (above) and complete tasks 1-3.
 Otherwise continue investigation of previously identified agency website for more at-risk datasets, returning to step 2 of this task.